ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-09-27-make-pauses-are-not-wrong-but-not-planning-can-be.md

 This is not a good way to think about our evolution.
 Also, this can disturb us to keep going.
 I'm working to improve this on myself, and I'm trying to always see what goes correct and what goes wrong.
 Basically, what goes correct I try to keep and what goes wrong I think why and try to find an alternative.

 This reflection is important, because if you don't think about it, probably you'll keep continue doing the same, even the things are going bad.
+And believe me: this is a very difficult task to do.
+Make reflections about ourselves isn't an easy thing, mainly for a Software Engineer.
+So, if you don't have this ability, start think about it, because it's a very important ability to develop.
+Even if you're a software developer, you need to develop some soft skills too.

 ### Thinking about what changed

 When we make a plan, is totally desirable to keep the plan until the end.
 But, what happens if something change or needs to change?
 Will you continue on the main plan or will rethink your plan to ensure the success of your journey?

 Understand the changes is crucial to ensure you keep motivated and in the right path.
-Changes can be from our results or from external events, so these short breaks can be useful to refresh your mind and see things more clearly.
+Changes can be from our results or from external events, so a short break can be useful to refresh your mind and see things more clearly.

 When you understand what changed and why, you can make new deal with yourself and continue on your evolution's path.

-### Thinking about what motivate us
+### Thinking about what motivate you

 It's not a problem after a period of time if you understand what you're doing is not what is making sense to you right now.
 The things change.
 Our perception and wishes changes.
-So, keep in mind what motive you and ensure you'll continue what makes you happy and engaged on your journey.
+So, keep in mind what motive you and ensure you'll continue doing what makes you happy and engaged on your journey.

 ## Remembering your goals
 - have a good plan and good goals is important